earlfogel/food/README.md

 **Filling:**<br/>
 1/4 cup brown sugar<br/>
 1 tbsp cinnamon<br/>
-1 tbsp cardamom<br/>
+1 tsp cardamom<br/>
 1/2 cup raisins, dates or chopped apple<br/>

 Spread 1/3 batter in greased large tube or bundt pan, then half filling, then more batter, remaining filling, and batter.

-Bake at 350 F for 1 1/2 hours, until brown on top and dry all the way through.
+Bake at 350 F for 80-90 minutes until brown on top and dry all the way through.

 ## Honey Cake